robertfmurdock/TeamCoaching/DisciplineFusionAssessment.md

  Some tools that have been employed to improve and encourage contact are:

-##### Scheduled Stand up meetings (a short meeting to temperature-check what's going on)
+##### Scheduled Stand up meetings
-A stand up meeting should be short, include at-least everyone on the team, and should have some time available afterward for follow-up conversations.
-Stand up meetings where there are non-participants may not be delivering the intended value.
+A stand up meeting is a short meeting (5-10 minutes for typical size teams, max 15 for large teams) to temperature-check what's going on.
+A stand up meeting should include at-least every member of the team, and should have some unscheduled time available afterward for follow-up conversations.
+Stand up meetings where there are non-participants may not be delivering the intended value - if someone attends a stand up, they should participate, whether or not their current work is considered 'relevant' to the group.
+This is because the essence of a stand up meeting is discovering the *unexpectedly relevant*, and thus habits of self censorship are to be avoided.
+By the same token though, this is why deep dives and explorations are inappropriate for stand up and should be expressed in other meetings / rituals.
 ##### Story Acceptance Contact
 Another way to reinforce meaningful interdisciplinary contact is to make part of the team agreement that "representatives of the other discipline(s)" are required to declare a story "complete".
 In this way, all work that is completed has to be described and understood by at least one other discipline, thus reinforcing a common understanding.
 Various flavors of this can be used depending on the shape of the project.
 ##### Periodic Role Swap